openstack/swift/doc/source/development_saio.rst

      python-xattr sqlite3 xfsprogs python-webob python-eventlet
      python-greenlet python-pastedeploy python-netifaces`
   #.
 Install anything else you want, like screen, ssh, vim, etc.

+* On Fedora, log in as root and do:

+  #. `yum install openstack-swift openstack-swift-proxy
+     openstack-swift-account openstack-swift-container openstack-swift-object`
+  #. `yum install xinetd rsyncd`
+  #. `yum install memcached`
-  #.
+  #. `yum install python-netifaces`

+  This installs all necessary dependencies, and also creates user `swift` and group `swift`.
+So, `swift:swift` ought to be used in every place where this manual calls for `<your-user-name>:<your-group-name>`.

+  Ensure that you are installing the version of Swift that corresponds to this document.
+If not, enable the correct update repositories.

 Next, choose either :ref:`partition-section` or :ref:`loopback-section`.

 .. _partition-section:

 Using a partition for storage
 =============================

 If you are going to use a separate partition for Swift data, be sure to add another device when creating the VM, and follow these instructions.

   #. `fdisk /dev/sdb` (set up a single partition)
   #. `mkfs.xfs -i size=1024 /dev/sdb1`